The following is a list of dogs that look like Pugs. I’d bet your first question would be, “Why? Why not just get a Pug?”

 8. English Bulldog

 If a Pug didn’t stop growing, you’d probably wind up with dogs that look like pugs but bigger like the Bulldogs- particularly the English Bulldog.
-These wrinkled characters stand about 15 inches at the shoulder and weigh up to 50 pounds.
+These wrinkled big versions of pug characters stand about 15 inches at the shoulder and weigh up to 50 pounds.

 Unfortunately, Bulldogs also share some of the same ailments, such as trachea issues in some pups due to their pushed-in snouts, which can, at times, lead to breathing issues.